Liechtenstein entry requirements for Singapore passport holders

 Valid passport

-Your Singapore passport needs to be valid for the entire time you're in Liechtenstein.
-No minimum validity beyond your departure date is required by Liechtenstein immigration, but some airlines may ask for 6 months — check with your carrier before flying.
+Your passport needs to be valid for the entire time you're in Liechtenstein.
+No minimum validity beyond your departure date is required, but airlines may enforce a 3-month rule — check with your carrier before flying.

 Required